owenthereal/blog/posts/eclipse/_posts/2010-07-08-introducing-eclipse-rap.markdown

 #### Architecture

 RAP is to the web as RCP to the desktop.
 It inherits all the goodness from RCP such as workbench extension points model, event-driven SWT/JFace APIs, and componentized OSGi design.
-As indicated below [4], the only difference between the architecture of RAP and that of RCP is the implementation of SWT/RWT.
+As indicated below, the only difference between the architecture of RAP and that of RCP is the implementation of SWT/RWT.
 RWT is actually a bundle providing web-specific implementation of SWT’s widgets based on the [qooxdoo][6] toolkit.
 In RAP, almost no SWT API is changed.

 The following is the architecture of RAP: